MathWestJohan/multi-single-threading-calc/README.md

 # multi-single-threading-calc
-Multi and single threading calculator for assignment
+This is a project for testing the runtime between a multithreaded server and a single threaded server for Operative systems with system programming.
+This project is written in Java.